-- (a) The Employer agrees to observe the following holidays without loss of regular salary to the employees, provided they occur or are officially observed on a regular scheduled working day of the employee; New Year's Day, Good Friday, Victoria Day, Civic Holiday, Canada Day, Labour Day, Thanksgiving Day, Christmas Day, Boxing Day, Family Day (or days officially celebrated as such). - (b) Where a holiday named in (a) falls on an employee's regular day off, another day off with pay will be taken at a time to be mutually agreed between the employee and the Employer. - (c) In order to qualify for holiday pay, employees must work their regular working day immediately preceding and immediately following the holiday unless they have satisfied Management as to the reason for their absence. - (d) An employee required to work on the day of observance of a holiday shall be paid at time and one-half for all time worked, in addition to their regular pay.
+- (a) The Employer agrees to observe the following holidays without loss of regular salary to the employees, provided they occur or are officially observed on a regular scheduled working day of the employee; New Year's Day, Good Friday, Victoria Day, Civic Holiday, Canada Day, Labour Day, Thanksgiving Day, Christmas Day, Boxing Day, Family Day (or days officially celebrated as such).
+If an additional holiday is declared by government statute, the new holiday will also be recognized. - (b) Where a holiday named in (a) falls on an employee's regular day off, another day off with pay will be taken at a time to be mutually agreed between the employee and the Employer. - (c) In order to qualify for holiday pay, employees must work their regular working day immediately preceding and immediately following the holiday unless they have satisfied Management as to the reason for their absence. - (d) An employee required to work on the day of observance of a holiday shall be paid at time and one-half for all time worked, in addition to their regular pay.
 The employee may choose to take all or part of this premium in equivalent time owing.
 Also, the employee shall have the option of taking another day off with pay in lieu of receiving his or her regular pay for that holiday.